Type Of Organization

 Mission Statement / Editorial Focus

 Naugatuck River Review is a journal of narrative poetry.
-We publish semi-annually with a winter/spring print only contest issue and a summer/fall open issue which is both online and in print.
+We are a print-only journal and publish semi-annually with a winter/spring contest issue and a summer/fall open submission issue.

 Social Media Platforms Used

 Is Your Group Affiliated With A University, Portal Or Other Agency?

 Primary Editor/Contact Person

 We accept narrative poetry 1/1 -3/1 and 7/1 -9/1 though our online submission manager.
 The summer submission period is for the winter/spring contest issue.